Roymbera/CNC-DRAWING-MACHINE/README.md

 1.7 Advantages

 This machine can make jobs with high accuracy and with precision than any other manual machine.

 	It can work for 24 hours a day.

 	The parts produced by the CNC machine have the same dimension.
 There is no variation in the parts manufactured in the same machine.

 	There is no need for highly skilled workers to operate this machine.
-A semi-skilled worker can run the machine more accurately and precisely.
+A semi-skilled worker can run the machine more accurately and precisely

 	Operators can easily make changes and improvements and with that reduce time.

 	This machine can make complex designs with high accuracy in minimum time.

 	With modern design software, the designer simulates the idea.
 In addition, there is no requirement to make a prototype or model which saves time and money.

 	There are fewer workers required to operate a machine, which saves the labor cost.